hyperware-ai/hyperprocess-macro/README.md

 ```

-Here is an overly complex llm generated graph that looks cool, delete if you want.
+Here is an overly complex llm generated graph that looks cool.

 ```mermaid
 graph TB